Garo Yepremian: Professional career

-Despite all of Yepremian's success, many people remember him for a play in Super Bowl VII in 1973.
-With his team leading the Washington Redskins 14–0, Yepremian was sent on to the field to kick a field goal with slightly more than two minutes left, which would have put the game out of reach.
+Yepremian's success would be overshadowed in the popular imagination by an infamous moment in Super Bowl VII.
+With the Dolphins leading the Washington Redskins 14–0, Yepremian was sent on to the field to kick a field goal with slightly more than two minutes left.
 The field goal attempt was blocked by Bill Brundige, and Yepremian managed to get to the ball before any other player did.
-Instead of falling on the ball to preserve the Dolphins' 14–0 lead, he picked it up and frantically attempted to throw a pass.
-As a result, the ball slipped from Yepremian's hands and went straight up in the air.
+Instead of falling on the ball to preserve lead, he picked it up and frantically attempted to throw a pass.
+Instead of going forward, the ball slipped from Yepremian's hands and went straight up in the air.
 Yepremian then attempted to bat the ball out of bounds but instead batted it back up in the air, and it went right into the arms of his former Lions teammate, Redskins cornerback Mike Bass, who returned it for a touchdown.
-The Dolphins managed to hold on to win, 14–7, thus completing the Dolphins' undefeated 1972 season.
+The Dolphins managed to hold on to win to complete their undefeated 1972 season.
 Yepremian later joked to reporters after the game, "This is the first time the goat of the game is in the winners' locker room."
+The play was captured with multiple angles by NFL Films and became a mainstay in blooper reels.

 In the 1973 Pro Bowl, Yepremian kicked five field goals to lead the AFC to a win, and was voted Most Valuable Player in that game.
-He was elected to another Pro Bowl in 1978, and he kicked 20 consecutive field goals without a miss in 1979.